MicrosoftDocs/powerquery-docs/powerquery-docs/ReadingQueryDiagnostics.md

 HTTP/1.1 200 OK
 ```

 This Data Source Query is associated with an operation that takes up nearly 75% of the Exclusive Duration.
-If you turn on the path, you discover the latter is actually a child of the former.
+If you turn on the [Path](QueryDiagnostics.md#path), you discover the latter is actually a child of the former.
 This means that the first query basically added very little time on its own, with the actual data retrieval being tracked by the 'inner' query.

 These are extreme values, but they're within the bounds of what might be seen.